KxSystems/docs/docs/ref/dotq.md

 .Q.lo[`database;cd;scripts]
 ```

-load a database without changing directory and/or loading scripts in the database (since 4.1t 2023.03.01)
+Load a database without changing directory and/or loading scripts in the database (since 4.1t 2023.03.01)

 ```q
 q)\cd